-- 2. Any unfixed tissue or organ (other than intact skin) from a human, living or dead - 3.
-HIV-containing cell or tissue cultures, organ cultures, and HIV- or HBV-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV. - H. PARENTERAL CONTACT piercing mucous membranes or the skin barrier through such events as needlesticks, human bites, cuts, and abrasions. - I. PERSONAL PROTECTIVE EQUIPMENT specialized clothing or equipment worn by an employee for protection against a hazard.
+- Human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid visibly contaminated with blood, and all body fluids in situations where it is difficult or impossible to differentiate between body fluids and blood. - 2.
+Any unfixed tissue or organ (other than intact skin) from a human, living or dead - 3.
+HIV-containing cell or tissue cultures, organ cultures, and HIV- or HBV-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV. - H. PARENTERAL CONTACT piercing mucous membranes or the skin barrier through such events as needle-sticks, human bites, cuts, and abrasions. - I. PERSONAL PROTECTIVE EQUIPMENT specialized clothing or equipment worn by an employee for protection against a hazard.
 General work clothes (e.g., uniforms, pants, shirts, or blouses) not intended to function as protection against a hazard is not considered to be personal protective equipment (see appendix C). - J. REGULATED WASTE liquid or semi-liquid blood or other potentially infectious materials; contaminated items that would release blood or other potentially infectious materials in a liquid or semi-liquid state if compressed; items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling; contaminated sharps; and pathological and microbiological wastes containing blood or other potentially infectious materials. - K. SHARPS any object that can penetrate the skin including, but not limited to, needles, scalpels, broken glass, broken capillary tubes, and exposed ends of dental wires. - L. SOURCE INDIVIDUAL any individual, living or dead, whose blood or other potentially infectious materials may be a source of occupational exposure to the employee. - M. UNIVERSAL PRECAUTIONS an approach to infections control whereby all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV, and other bloodborne pathogens.